jhurray/Transform.swift/README.md

    * Semantics to assign the transform enum to the old API since you cant overload the `=` operator.

 ###UIView Extension
-2 Variables have been added to `UIView` to add settable and gettable interfaces for `Transform` and `Transform3D`.
+Two variables have been added to `UIView` to add settable and gettable interfaces for `Transform` and `Transform3D`.

 ```swift
 var affineTransform: Transform